Lesson 5: Creating Your LinkedIn Profile

 Tips for an effective profile

-- Keep your profile up to date: Make sure the information on your LinkedIn profile is up to date and consistent with the details on your resume.
+- Keep your profile up to date.
+Make sure the information on your LinkedIn profile is updated and consistent with the details on your resume.
 This will make it easier for an employer to match your resume with your LinkedIn profile.
-Also, because a LinkedIn profile doesn't have length restrictions, you can even add details and positions you couldn't fit onto your resume!
+Also, because a LinkedIn profile doesn't have length restrictions, you can even add details and positions you can't fit on your resume.